tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/copy-data/create-task.md

       * **Node Name**: By default, it's the connection name, but you can also set a meaningful business name.
       * **Select Table**: Select the source table to operate.
 The table structure, including column names and types, will be displayed below.
         * **Select by table name**: Select the table on the left, and then click the right arrow to complete the setup.
         * **Match regular expressions**: Enter the regular expression for the table name.
-Additionally, when a table is added to the source database and it matches the specified expression, Tapdata Cloud will automatically synchronize the table to the target database.
+Additionally, when a table is added to the source database and it matches the specified expression, Tapdata will automatically synchronize the table to the target database.
         * **Selectable table range**: By default, all tables are displayed, but you can choose to filter only tables with primary keys or only tables without primary keys.
 Since tables without primary keys use the full primary key method to implement data updates, they might encounter errors due to exceeding the index length limit, and their performance might be limited.
 Therefore, it is recommended that you create separate data replication tasks for tables without primary keys to avoid task errors and enhance the performance of data updates.

    * **Advanced Settings**